-Join Scott Simpson for an in-depth discussion in this video Displaying text with echo, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Displaying text with echo, part of Learning Bash Scripting.

 One of the most basic commands that you'll use in a batch script is the echo command.…Echo prints out information normally to the standard output.…They can be directed elsewhere.…The syntax for the echo command is pretty simple.…You just type echo, followed by whatever you want to output.…However, there are a couple different things…you should keep in mind about quote marks.…There's three conditions to be aware of…here no quotes, single quotes, and double quotes.…Here's a simple example.…Don't worry about the greeting stuff for now.…

 That's a variable and we'll dig into those soon.…If you write a statement with no quotes, Bash…goes along and interprets things as it finds them.…I got an error here, because if you need to…use special characters, you have to escape them with a backslash.…There's also single quotes or strong quotes,…where nothing inside of the quotes gets interpreted.…So everything comes out literally, even if I put a variable…inside, I get back literally what I typed, not the variable.…And finally there's a middle way, using double quotes.…